Sorting Data with SQL – The ORDER BY Clause

 7. Conclusion

-clause in SQL.
+In this lesson, you learned how to sort data using the ORDER BY clause in SQL.
 Sorting is an essential skill for working with large datasets, as it helps you organize your data in a meaningful way.

 By practicing with different sorting techniques and combining multiple columns, you can master how to efficiently sort and display data as per your requirements.